Reducing Safety Interventions in Provably Safe Reinforcement Learning: METHODOLOGY

 \subsection{Constrained RL}

-We compare the two presented methods with a constrained RL approach that aims to minimize the number of failsafe interventions.
-We assign a cost of \num{1} to each failsafe intervention in an RL step and train a PID-Lagrangian agent to perform the environment task while staying below a threshold of safety interventions.
+We compare the two presented methods with a constrained RL approach that aims to minimize the number of failsafe interventions in an episode.
+We assign a constant cost $C_F$ to each failsafe intervention in an RL step and train a PID-Lagrangian agent to perform the environment task while staying below a threshold of safety interventions.
 This approach minimizes safety interventions without any additional implementation effort.